18 Top-Rated Day Trips from San Luis Obispo, CA

 Despite the challenges and a nearly 30-year construction process (from 1919 to 1947), Morgan succeeded at building a magnificent Mediterranean-inspired mansion on an expansive estate overlooking ranch lands, rolling hills, and the Pacific Ocean.

 The 115-room main building, known as the Casa Grande, resembles a 16th-century Spanish cathedral.
-The High-Gothic-style interior incorporates decorative elements from Europe, such as a masterpiece of sculpture by Antonio Canova and a 16th-century Flemish tapestry.
+The High-Gothic-style interior displays exquisite works of art, such as 16th-century Flemish tapestries.
 Everything was meant to dazzle the high society and Hollywood celebrities who were invited to the castle.
 Guests could flip through a Gregorian illuminated manuscript or admire a 3,000-year-old Goddess Sekhmet statue from Egypt.

 Hearst Castle is an easy day trip from San Luis Obispo, about 45 miles away, a 50-minute car ride, or a one-hour-and-45-minute bus ride with one transfer at Morro Bay.
-The RTA bus from San Luis Obispo leaves from the Old County Government Center at 976 Osos Street; one-day, seven-day, and multiple-ride bus passes are available at the RTA ticket office inside the Government Center building.
+The RTA bus from San Luis Obispo leaves from the SLO County Government Center at 1055 Monterey Street; one-day and multiple-day bus passes are available at the RTA ticket office inside the Government Center building.

 2. Morro Bay